sfc-aqua/quisp/doc/running-demos.md

 ## Included Demos

-QuISP is delivered with a lot of working network files, most configurations from Takaaki Matsuo's master's thesis.
+QuISP is delivered with a lot of working network files, most of them configurations from Takaaki Matsuo's master's thesis.
 You will want to start instead from a set of basic demos: